-We know impressions generated from event marketing have a value.
+We know impressions generated from event marketing have value.
 If impressions didn’t have value, then the media publishing industry wouldn’t exist.
 The question is, what is the value of those event marketing impressions?

 Using an Average CPM to Estimate Impression Value